We know many of the businesses that use TxtSquad are restaurants that sell and service their customers through text messaging.

 The possibilities are endless, and tagging your customers allows you to improve your sales tactics with a personal touch.

-Or, you may want to record that a customer prefers a type of condiment on the side so you can provide it to them without them needing to specifically request it each order.
+Or, you may want to record that a customer prefers a type of condiment on the side so you can provide it to them without them needing to specifically request it for each order.

 Recording notes can save both your team and your customer a future headache, and allow their transaction to go even better.